 Introduction of Iran Economy

 Iran as an economy is one of the most controversial economy.
-Iran is considered as a country of primary concern in respect of money laundering.
 In Feb 2018 Financial Action Task Force (FATF) temporarily suspended financial counter measures against Iran.
 Many Experts suggested that this temporary suspension means, Iran still has long way to go before it is safe to do business there.
-Iran’s corruption has become a huge obstacle for country’s economic growth.
-On the other hand Iran government is trying to convince the world authorities that it has been taking serious measures to meet FATF standards related to anti money laundering and combating terrorist financing.
-Iran’s underground economy is still a topic of discussion as it includes uneven taxation, widespread smuggling and sanctions evasion.
+Trade Based Money Laundering in Iran is an important concept.
+Additionally, Iran government is trying to convince the world authorities that it has been taking serious measures to meet FATF standards related to anti money laundering and combating terrorist financing.
+Hence, Iran’s underground economy is still a topic of discussion as it includes uneven taxation, widespread smuggling and sanctions evasion.

-Most prominent techniques of TBML used in Iran are
+Most of the prominent techniques in Trade Based Money Laundering in Iran are

 Illegitimate Trade Route

-Some reports state that drugs derived from opium are smuggled from Afghanistan to Europe, Russia and Persian Gulf etc. Iran is said as a middle transit route for this smuggling.
-Further reports suggest that 40 percent smugglers of Afghanistan enter Iran for domestic business or further transfer drugs to Europe, Russia.
+Some reports state that drugs derived from opium are smuggled from Afghanistan to Europe, Russia and Persian Gulf etc. Further reports suggest that 40 percent smugglers of Afghanistan enter Iran for domestic business or further transfer drugs to Europe, Russia.

 - A money sender goes to the Hawala agent in Tehran and gives him $5000 to transfer it to his supplier in other country.